tommhuth/random/README.md

 # Random
 This is a simple wrapper that provides utilities  for dealing with randomness.
 This library generally uses `Math.random` as its random number generator.
-If you need a deterministic, mathematically correct random number generator, consider [`random-js`](https://www.npmjs.com/package/random-js) instead.
-Ids use  [`cuid`](https://www.npmjs.com/package/cuid).

 1. `npm install @huth/random`